-Once you’ve talked to the team as individuals, make sure to share your findings with the team leaders (or whole team).
+Once you’ve talked to the team as individuals, make sure to share your findings with the team).
 Ask them how they’d fix the problems.
 Some suggestions can be agreed straight away and other things may need more consideration.
 Reserve the right to consider others, but with a promise to come back to them.

-- Make it visual.
-Put the road-map somewhere in view, update it and refer to it in conversations and in meetings.
-Even better, get them to update it and ask them how things are going now.
+Put the road-map somewhere in view of the whole team, update it, and refer to it in conversations and in meetings.
+Even better, get the team to update it and ask them how things are going now.
 Keep asking the questions!

 Communications and improving team performance